oogunjob/Daily-BitThought/README.md

 - "Fiat dies.
 Bitcoin doesn't."

 ### Why?
-In the noise of crypto and finance, it's easy to forget the fundamentals.
+In the noise of crypto and finance, it's easy to forget the fundamentals and core principle of Bitcoin.
 Daily BitThought brings users back to the core truths — minimal, immutable, and uncompromising — just like Bitcoin.

 ## 🤝 Contributing